FY27 Conservation District Administrative Grant Application

 Eligibility for CD Administrative Operations Grants

-Pursuant to state law, conservation districts (CDs) must fully utilize their available regular mill levy authority for district operations before they are eligible to receive state financial assistance.
-This exhaustion requirement applies only to the district’s regular mill levy capacity and does not extend to any permissive mill authority, which remains available to districts for its designated statutory purposes.
+Under state law, conservation districts must first fully utilize their regular mill levy authority for operational costs before becoming eligible for state financial assistance.
+This requirement applies only to regular mill levies and does not limit the use of permissive mill authority, which remains available for its specific statutory purposes.
+The program is open to all conservation districts and funding is awarded based on demonstrated financial need pursuant to 76‑15‑530, MCA.

 CDs that meet the criteria below are eligible to apply for CD Administrative (CDA) grant funding.
 These standards are used to evaluate CDA funding requests.